vitaeld/javaFrameworkExample/README.md

 Tools used: Selenium Webdriver +JUnit + Maven

 To do:
-Moove left testing data to Json file (such as search input data, expected message etc.)
+ Move remained test data to Json file (such as search input data, expected message, paths etc.)